The SparkNotes Version:

 I would name my favorite novel, but—let’s be honest—that’s impossible.

-The poetry collection in Kristine Andersen’s memory can be read about here.
+I cannot offer the poetry collection that was dedicated to Kristine Andersen, but it can be read about here.